sasabolic/blog-demo/README.md

 This is a demo project showing the usage of Event Sourcing and CQRS.
 You will have to have Docker and Java 9 installed in order to run this demo.

-There is an equivalent demo project written in Kotlin.
-To see version of this demo in Kotlin go to [Spring Boot Memcached Demo in Kotlin](https://github.com/igorbolic/spring-boot-memcached-demo).

 ## Testing

 To run the application tests execute this command: